churkin/testcafe-sublimetext/README.md

 ##How to install

-You can install the **TestCafe Test Runner** plugin like any other SublimeText3 plugin, as it is described in SublimeText3 [documentation](https://www.sublimetext.com/docs/3/packages.html).
+You can install the **TestCafe Test Runner** plugin like any other SublimeText plugin, as it is described in SublimeText [documentation](https://www.sublimetext.com/docs/3/packages.html).

 ##How it works
 ###Initialization